Keyfactor/adoption-and-enablement-examples/Microsoft CA Cleanup Scripts/README.md

 ## Delete Failed Certificates Script
 This script is designed to delete failed certificates from the Microsoft CA database.
 This script will delete all failed certificate requests regardless of amount found.
 ### Usage
 Case insensitive inputs.
-The order, of the parameters, does not matter:
+The order of the parameters does not matter:
 - -Scan : Scans for expired certificates to delete based on predefined certificate templates
 - -Failed : Performs the deletion of denied certificate requests from the CA DB
 - -DeleteCerts : Performs the deletion of certificates from the CA DB